 Marine Conservation Zones - the story so far

-Last November, the Government announced the designation of 27 sites making up the first round of Marine Conservation Zones in English seas.
+In November 2013, the Government announced the designation of 27 sites making up the first round of Marine Conservation Zones in English seas.
 This followed a consultation and two years of stakeholder negotiations (involving fishermen, conservationists, divers, shipping companies and other sea users) which led to recommendations for a network of protected sites at sea - of which 27 were created last year (the green sites on our map).

 This was an important first step.
 But these 27 sites alone are not enough to create the network of protected areas that our seas really need to recover from past damage and declines.
 In 2013 Defra announced an aim to set up additional two rounds of MCZs in order to complete this network.